How does booking care on Sesame work?

 Remote Monitoring: Apps that upload medical information, such as lung function, blood pressure, and blood glucose readings, so that your doctor can monitor you virtually.

-Do I need health insurance to book telehealth services?
+Do I need health insurance to book an online doctor appointment?

 Can I get quality treatment during my telehealth appointment?